rhodyprog4ds/BrownFall20/assignments/02-python-access.md

 ````

 Use a list of those dictionaries to iterate over the datasets and build a table that describes them, with the following columns `['name','source','num_rows', 'num_columns','source_file_name']`.
-The `source_file_name` should be the part of the url after the last `/`.
+The `source_file_name` should be the part of the url after the last `/`, you should extract this programmatically.
 Display that summary table as a dataframe and save it as a csv, named `dataset_summary.csv`.